Summary

 tagNamestringyes Long-TermThe tag name to which the rule will apply.

-For this datatype, you can get the tag name and group count.
+For the results, you can get the tag name and group count.
 The table below describes this:

 ParameterTypeRequiredDefaultStabilityDescription